thiagosantos1/ML_Handwriting_Letter/README.md

-# ML_Handwriting_Letter
+# Letter Recognition
-A Machine Learning implementation using Convolutional Neural Networks(CNN) to recognize a handwriting letter(A-Z)
+A Machine Learning implementation using Convolutional Neural Networks(CNN) to recognize letters(A-Z)